newptcai/Zeno/README.md

 In my [recent research](http://www2.math.uu.se/~xinca341/pages/publications.html), I found that I often have to manipulate large symbolic expressions.
 Sometimes these equations are even hard to copy by hand on paper.
 Using Mathematica helped a lot.
-It provides many powerful features for manipulate symbolic expressions--when I do not know how to transform an expression through programming, at least I can copy-paste it and change it manually.
+It provides many powerful features for manipulate symbolic expressions.

-Zeno is a collection of helper functions that I wrote the past few months.
-Usually they are just wrappers for one-line codes.
-But I gradually learned to write them in better and more conciser ways, thanks to many helps that I got from [mathematica.stackexchange.com](https://mathematica.stackexchange.com).
-Hopefully these will also be helpful for others.
-At least by checking the code, you will see how to do certain things in Mathematica.
+Zeno is a collection of helper functions that.
+Usually they are just wrappers for Mathematica's pattern matching code.
+But I use them very often so it is more convenient to put them into functions.

 Zeno currently contains these packages: